Post your loglines. Get and give feedback.

 LIVING LOUIE tells the electric and heartfelt story of Louie Roberts, a charismatic and wildly talented pool player nicknamed St. Louie Louie, known for his showmanship, flamboyant style, and fierce competitive streak.
 The narrative follows Louie's rise through the gritty world of underground pool halls, where he hustles unsuspecting opponents by playing high-stakes games against "the ghost" — a solo challenge requiring a perfect run of the table.

 Louie’s interactions with family, friends, and love interests like Holly-Rock humanize him, revealing a man both driven and vulnerable.
-His charm draws people in, but it also masks a deeper struggle with identity and addiction.
-While the pool halls continue to idolize Louie for his incredible talent and charisma, his father struggles to accept him as a hustler and gambler.
-A turning point comes when Roger convinces him to seek help from a hypnotist to focus and eliminate his drinking before the US Open nine-ball tournament — a career-defining opportunity.
+His charm draws people in, but it also masks a deeper struggle with identity and addiction when his father refuses to acknowledge his achievements in pool.
+A turning point comes when Roger convinces him to seek help from a hypnotist to sober up for the US Open nine-ball tournament — a career-defining opportunity.
+Louie will be challenged to tame his alcoholism, smother his pride, defeat his rivals, and control his cue ball all to prove his worth in a cut-throat world where champions must dominate to earn a living.

 As the story climaxes, Louie continues to hustle with flair and finesse, taking down seasoned players while striving for greatness.
 The story balances comedic chaos, heartfelt relationships, and pool betting action to tell the legend of a showman whose cue was as sharp as his tongue.